TITLE 77: PUBLIC HEALTH

 c) The policy shall include specific procedures and protocols for withholding CPR and CCR in situations where explicit signs of biological death are present (e.g., decapitation, rigor mortis without profound hypothermia, profound dependent lividity), or the patient has been declared dead by a coroner/medical examiner or the patient's physician.
 The policy shall include recording such information on the patient care report.

-d) For situations not covered by subsection (c) of this Section, the policy shall require that resuscitative procedures be followed unless a valid DNR Advance Directive is present.
+e) For situations not covered by subsection (c), the policy shall require that resuscitative procedures be followed unless a valid IDPH Uniform POLST advance directive is present.

-e) The Department of Public Health Uniform DNR Advance Directive or a copy of that Advance Directive shall be honored.
-(Section 3.57 of the Act) If the Department Uniform DNR Advance Directive is reproduced, it is recommended that brightly colored paper be used.
-Systems shall also have a policy in place concerning recognition of other DNR Advance Directives.
-The information required on the Department Uniform DNR Advance Directive includes, but is not limited to, the following items:
+f) The Department of Public Health Uniform POLST form, or a copy of that form, shall be honored.
+(Section 3.57 of the Act) Systems shall also have a policy in place concerning recognition of other DNR and POLST advance directives.
+The information required on the Department Uniform POLST advance directive includes, but is not limited to, the following items:

 5) Evidence of consent: